 We consider teen psychological testing a crucial aspect of the development and implementation of treatment plans.
 Yet, it is often a step that is either hurried or neglected completely.
-At Paradigm, this testing is conducted within the first 48 hours of a teen’s arrival, and may include written, verbal, and visual evaluations to assess the teen’s cognitive and emotional functioning.
+At Paradigm, teen psychological testing is conducted within the first 48 hours of a teen’s arrival, and may include written, verbal, and visual evaluations to assess the teen’s cognitive and emotional functioning.
 This is one of the aspects of our treatment programs that sets us apart from the rest, in the thoroughness, attention, and quality we give to the diagnostic process.
 We believe this careful beginning is what eventually results in our highly individualized, specialized treatment plans for Substance Abuse and Mental Health Disorder treatment.

 The most central goal of psychological testing at Paradigm is to achieve the most precise and thorough diagnosis possible.
 Though this may seem an obvious, rudimentary goal of all treatment centers, the unfortunate truth is that diagnoses continue to be poorly done year after year, leaving large gaps in teens’ treatment plans, which makes the teens vulnerable to relapse and other future struggles.
 This sad reality is evident by the statistics of teen relapse, misdiagnosis, and undiagnosed Co-Occurring Disorders.
 Admittedly, there exist many contributing factors to this kind of poor treatment and diagnosis practices.
 For instance, many of the missed opportunities for early intervention and proper treatment occur in the context of teens visiting their primary doctors, when things go missed or symptoms related to Mental Health struggles are misdiagnosed as other ailments.
 However, what’s even more unfortunate is that often these mistakes aren’t mitigated, even once teens engage in treatment for Substance Abuse or Mental Health Disorder treatments.